khancyr/ardupilot_gazebo/README.md

 ````

 In addition, you can use any GCS of Ardupilot locally or remotely(will require connection setup).
-If MAVProxy Developer GCS is uncomportable.
-Omit --map --console arguments out of SITL launch. and Use APMPlanner 2 or QGroundControl instead.
+If MAVProxy Developer GCS is uncomfortable.
+Omit --map --console arguments out of SITL launch.

+And use APMPlanner 2 or QGroundControl instead.

-Local connection with APMPlanner2/QGroundControl is automatic, and recommended.
+Local connection with APMPlanner2/QGroundControl is automatic, and easier to use.

 For APMPlanner2